-The Hutchins School offers a state-approved subject matter preparation program for students intending to earn a California Elementary Teaching Credential or an Early Childhood Emphasis Credential.
-While students are no longer allowed to waive the California Subject Exam for Teachers (CSET), the B.A. pre-credential option ensures interdisciplinary subject matter proficiency as well as possession of the high-level analytic, synthetic, creative, and expressive academic skills required of future educators.
+The Hutchins School offers a state-approved subject matter preparation program for students intending to earn a California Elementary Teaching Credential, either Multiple Subject or Education Specialist, the B.A. pre-credential option ensures interdisciplinary subject matter proficiency as well as possession of the high-level analytic, synthetic, creative, and expressive academic skills required of future educators.
 Coursework is carefully planned to meet state-mandated content standards for prospective elementary teachers and provides excellent preparation for the CSET exam, as well as for admission to a professional teacher training program.
-In addition to the courses described above, students will be required to take the following courses as part of their major.
-Upper-division GE requirements can be met through the completion of the Multiple Subject program, which includes concentration in a specific subject.
-(See Hutchins website for details):
+In addition to the core major courses described above, students will be required to take the following courses as part of their major.